YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 ## The incarnation of the problem in the field of dgital crcuit synthesis

-The problem concerns translation between two languages using relational programming techniques, in the context of hardware synthesis..
+We have prepared above that mathematically the problem is about finding equivalent functions and logic-programmatically it is a generate-and-test exercise.
+Now we see the peculiarities that arise from the context of hardware synthesis.

 There is a simple imperative language and a flowchart language, and they share the following syntactic categories: